getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 Because this is evaluated on insert, it takes some time to roll out.
 In the case of Sentry, we have a retention period and old rows gradually fall off the end.
 After making this change we just have to wait for the duration of the retention period before every row has this optimization.

-In the meantime, we can still target the `count_errors` column and if it does not have any data populated it will compute the value at run-time.
+In the meantime, we can still target the `count_errors` column and if it doesn't have any data populated it will compute the value at run-time.
 Performance gradually improves as time goes on.

 **A Sprinkle of Configuration**

 Because of our cardinality, memory usage is still too high.
 There's one final change we need to solve this problem.

-Because our memory usage is now proportional to the number of unique aggregation keys we need to cap the number of unique aggregation keys.
+Because our memory usage is now proportional to the number of unique aggregation keys we can use a ClickHouse query setting to cap the number of unique aggregation keys held in memory.
 This is really easy and it's something you can set and forget.

 In our preflight we're going to update our query with two new settings.
 The first is `max_rows_to_group_by`.
-A somewhat misnamed setting, it doesn't cap the number of rows in your aggregation result.
-It caps the number of unique aggregation keys.
-You can compute the maximum memory usage of our query by multiplying the size of a single row by the maximum number of aggregation keys.
+A somewhat misnamed setting, it doesn't cap the number of rows used to build your aggregation result.
+It caps the number of results in your aggregated set.
+This allows us to compute the maximum memory usage of our query by multiplying the size of a single row by the value of `max_rows_to_group_by`.

 The second option is `group_by_overflow_mode`.
 The default configuration is "throw".
 We don't want that.
 It's up to you whether you choose "any" or "break". "break" will perform better and "any" _could_ return more accurate results.
 It depends on how your data is distributed.
 We've chosen "any" because we don't observe any performance difference at our current scale.

 ```sql
 SELECT replay_id